Recap Review

 Recap Overview

 Recap came out of London in 2019, and you can tell it was built by people who actually deal with HMRC.
 Most crypto tax software comes from the US and uses FIFO or LIFO - methods that do not comply with UK tax rules.
 Recap does share pooling properly, which is the only method HMRC accepts for calculating your crypto cost basis.
 I first tried Recap when I realized Koinly was giving me incorrect figures for my UK return.
 The difference was significant - we are talking hundreds of pounds in miscalculated gains.
-Recap also understands the same-day rule and the 30-day bed-and-breakfasting rule, two quirks of UK tax law that trip up most software.
+Recap lists support for the same-day rule and the 30-day bed-and-breakfasting rule.
+Confirm their current treatment with HMRC guidance.

 User Interface and Experience

-The first thing I noticed when logging into Recap was how clean everything looked.
+Recap's interface is notably clean.
 No cluttered dashboards.
 No confusing charts everywhere.
 Just a clear workflow: connect your accounts, review your transactions, generate your report.
-I appreciate this because crypto tax software can get overwhelming fast.
-Recap keeps things focused on what matters - getting your tax return done.
+Crypto tax software can get overwhelming fast, and Recap keeps things focused on what matters - getting your tax return done.
 The transaction list is easy to scan, and when something needs attention (like a missing cost basis), it highlights the issue clearly.
-One small annoyance: there is no mobile app.
-You have to use the web version for everything.
-For a tax tool you use once a year, this is not a deal-breaker, but it would be nice to check things on the go.
+One limitation: there is no mobile app.
+Users have to rely on the web version for everything.
+For a tax tool used once a year, web access may be enough.
+Mobile access would add convenience.

 HMRC Compliance and Tax Reports

 This is where Recap really earns its keep.
 The SA108 report it generates is formatted exactly how HMRC expects.
-I have used it for two tax years now, and both times the figures transferred directly into my Self Assessment without any reformatting.
-The Capital Gains Summary breaks down your disposals clearly - total proceeds, allowable costs, and gains or losses for each asset.
-It also separates your income from staking, airdrops, and mining, which goes on different parts of your tax return.
-What impressed me was how Recap handles the 30-day rule.
-If you sell crypto and buy the same asset back within 30 days, UK rules say you cannot use share pooling - you have to match the sale with that specific purchase.
-Recap catches these automatically.
-I tested it with a transaction where I sold ETH and rebought three days later.
-It correctly applied the bed-and-breakfasting rule instead of share pooling.
+The figures transfer directly into Self Assessment without any reformatting.
+The Capital Gains Summary breaks down disposals clearly - total proceeds, allowable costs, and gains or losses for each asset.
+It also separates income from staking, airdrops, and mining, which goes on different parts of the tax return.
+Recap's handling of the 30-day rule is a notable strength.
+UK rules can require a specific purchase match when you sell and rebuy the same asset within 30 days.
+Check the current share-pooling rules before filing.
+Recap catches these automatically, applying the bed-and-breakfasting rule instead of share pooling where required.

 Accountant and Tax Advisor Access